 All algorithms familiar to the authors, calculate the square root of a number in an iterative manner.
-Therefore, if a single clock cycle calculation is mandatory, a function approximation9 might be the only solution, resulting in a very high hardware effort as, depending on the order of the approximation, many parallel single-cycle multipliers are needed.
+Therefore, if a single clock cycle calculation is mandatory, a function approximation (Meyer-Baese, 2007) might be the only solution, resulting in a very high hardware effort as, depending on the order of the approximation, many parallel single-cycle multipliers are needed.
 Furthermore, the accuracy of the result is, due to obvious reasons, limited.
-The iterative algorithms can be separated into two categories,10 i.e. multiplicative algorithms and subtractive algorithms.
+The iterative algorithms can be separated into two categories (Soderquist and Leeser, 1997), i.e. multiplicative algorithms and subtractive algorithms.
 The multiplicative algorithms derive the square root by an iterative refinement of an initial guess and divide the calculation into a series of multiplications, additions and shift operations.
-The most common representatives are the Newton Raphson method11 and the Goldschmidt's algorithm.11 Both possess a quadratic convergence and, an adequate seed generator presumed, approximate the square root in a few iteration cycles very well.
+The most common representatives are the Newton Raphson method (Hennessy and Patterson, 2007) and the Goldschmidt's algorithm (Hennessy and Patterson, 2007).
+Both possess a quadratic convergence and, an adequate seed generator presumed, approximate the square root in a few iteration cycles very well.
 Though, due to the multiplication operation at each iteration step, a low or single cycle multiplier is inevitable for an effective implementation and hence, the hardware effort is high.
 The subtractive algorithms on the other hand are solely based on add, shift and relational operations, which can be implemented in hardware very efficiently.
-Several well known algorithms exist that need n/2 bits for an n bit wide radicand, however, they differ substantially in their hardware consumption.
-Among these algorithms are the iterative restoring and non-restoring square root extraction,12 the algorithm based on the bisection method^{13,14} as well as the very hardware effective non-restoring square root algorithm,3 which can be implemented solely based on add and shift operations.
-An improvement in regards to the needed number of iterations can be achieved by the SRT^{12} algorithm, which, depending on the applied input data, calculates the result in equal or less than n/2 steps.
-As data-dependent delays are not
+Several well known algorithms exist that need n/2 bits for an nbit wide radicand, however, they differ substantially in their hardware consumption.
+Among these algorithms are the iterative restoring and non-restoring square root extraction (Koren, 2002), the algorithm based on the bisection method (Tommiska, 2000; Dijkstra, 1976) as well as the very hardware effective non-restoring square root algorithm (Li and Chu, 1996), which can be implemented solely based on add and shift operations.
+An improvement in regards to the needed number of iterations can be achieved by the SRT algorithm (Koren, 2002), which, depending on the applied input data, calculates the result in equal or less than n/2 steps.
+As data-dependent delays are not feasible in practical implementations, the data-independent high radix SRT algorithms (Koren, 2002) are of greater practical importance.

-Post-print version of the article: F. Mair, M. Egretzberger, and A. Kugi, "Hardware Implementation of an Electrostatic MEMS-Actuator Linearization", in Proceedings of SPIE Smart Sensors, Actuators, and MEMS V, vol. 8066, Prag, Czech Republic, 18.04.-20.04.
-2011.
-DOI: 10.1117/12.886793 feasible in practical implementations, the data-independent high radix SRT algorithms12 are of greater practical importance.
 For the current application under consideration, the choice of an applicable algorithm is based on several considerations.
 First, the excitation voltage (3), which is generated by the digital signal processing unit of the capacitive gyroscope, has to be converted from the digital to the analog domain by a Digital to Analog Converter (DAC) comprising a fixed bit width and a defined output voltage range.
 Therefore, we can restrict ourselves to algorithms suitable for fixed point numbers only.
 Second, the sample rate of the DAC is usually an integer multiple smaller than the internal clock signal, allowing for the execution of intermediate calculation steps.
 This brings along that the number of required iterations is not the primary concern.
 The last point that has to be considered is the additional latency which is introduced by the algorithm.
-To resolve this issue, it is feasible to examine the input signal (4) in more detail.
-The output signal of the amplitude controller \tilde{U}1 is a slow signal, which gets modulated with the fast harmonic carrier signal $\cos(\omega t)$.
-The phase signal $\phi = \omega t$ is generated by the internal frequency and phase controller and can be shifted by adding an offset φ_a .
+To resolve this issue, it is feasible to examine the input signal (4)in more detail.
+The output signal of the amplitude controller $\tilde{U}1$ is a slow signal, which gets modulated with the fast harmonic carrier signal $\cos(\omega t)$ .
+The phase signal $\phi = \omega t$ is generated by the internal frequency and phase controller and can be shifted by adding an offset $\phi_a$ .
 Therefore, the latency of the algorithm can be easily compensated in the form